echeeze/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-A repository for the "Data Scientists Toolbox" classwork.
+A repository created for partial fulfillment of the "Data Scientists Toolbox" classwork.